May 21, 2026 · by BalayHub Admin · 3 min read

 Look at the price for the area, not for "below market"

 The classic scam is "₱18,000 for a 2BR in Salcedo Village".
 That price doesn't exist there.
 It hasn't for years.
-If you find a listing that is 30–40% below the typical band for the building or the barangay, the listing is either an outdated price that nobody bothered to update, or bait.
+If you find a listing that is 30 to 40% below the typical band for the building or the barangay, the listing is either an outdated price that nobody bothered to update, or bait.
 Almost never a deal.

 The "I can't show it now" line